Guy Masterson

-Guy Alexander Masterson (né Mastroianni; born 10 August 1961) is a British actor, writer, theatre director, producer, and playwright known for his solo performances of Under Milk Wood, Animal Farm, and Shylock by Gareth Armstrong.
-He has been involved in productions at the Edinburgh Fringe Festival, including Twelve Angry Men (2003), The Odd Couple (2005), Morecambe (2009), and The Shark Is Broken (2019).
-Both Morecambe and The Shark Is Broken transferred to London’s West End, with the latter making its Broadway debut on 10 August 2023.
+Guy Alexander Masterson (né Mastroianni; born 10 August 1961) is a British actor, writer, theatre director, producer, and playwright.
+He is best known for his solo stage performances and for his work at the Edinburgh Festival Fringe, including productions such as Under Milk Wood, Animal Farm, Morecambe, and The Shark Is Broken.

 Personal life

-Masterson was born in Hampstead, North London, to Carlo Libinick Mastroianni and Marian Mastroianni (née James).
-He studied at Hadley Wood Primary School, Christ's Hospital School, and Cardiff University, earning a degree in biochemistry with a minor in chemistry.
-He later trained at the London Academy of Music and Dramatic Art (LAMDA).
+Masterson was born in Hampstead, North London in 1961, to Carlo Libinick Mastroianni and Marian Mastroianni (née James).
+He was educated at Christ's Hospital School and Cardiff University.